What Supplements Do You Really Need?

 In order to get a little boost in the vitamins and minerals my body needs I take the following:

-- 1 TBS flax seed or chia seeds (or a combo of both): I add this to my steel cut oats or my groats each morning.
+- 1 TBS chia seeds : I add this to my steel cut oats or my groats each morning.

 - A whole food multivitamin